MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/convertbstrtostring.md

 #### <a name="parameters"></a>Parametreler

 *pSrc*<br/>
-BSTR değişken.
+Bir BSTR değişkeni.

 ## <a name="remarks"></a>Açıklamalar

-**ConvertBSTRToString** silmelisiniz bir dize ayırır.
+**Convertbstrtostring** , silmeniz gereken bir dize ayırır.

 ## <a name="example"></a>Örnek